 While some people are able to taper off alcohol successfully at home, most people face a continued risk of relapse unless they develop a new set of tools for dealing with the emotions that caused them to turn to alcohol in the first place.
 Furthermore, after years of alcohol abuse, most people have damaged lives.
 Suddenly sober, they may look around to discover that they are working dead end jobs, have no friends, suffer from debt, and may even be facing legal consequences.
-Many people also drank abusively because they were trying to relieve the symptoms of untreated mental health disorders, like the stages of CNS depression or anxiety.
+Many people also drank abusively because they were trying to relieve the symptoms of untreated mental health disorders, like depression or anxiety.
 When alcohol is removed, the symptoms of emotional distress may actually seem stronger!

 Design for Recovery, a structured sober living home located in West Los Angeles, works with young men to help them develop a new way of life in sobriety.
 At Design for Recovery, we understand how alcohol consumption can take over a person’s life, and we believe that the most important aspect to long-term recovery is building a new life from the ground up.
 Residents work daily with our trained and dedicated staff to develop new values and coping tools.
 They also have the opportunity to live with and benefit from the experiences of other young men in the house who are equally committed to building new lives.
 One study on sober living homes showed that, in part because of the sober social support systems that residents build, people who attend sober livings have lower rates of relapse even years after graduation.
 If you are ready to say goodbye to alcohol and begin to take steps toward new life goals, reach out to us today.